San Jose police investigate gang-related shooting at library - NewsBreak

 San Jose police investigate gang-related shooting at library

-SAN JOSE -- Police in San Jose are searching for two suspects involved in a shooting that happened at a library in front of children Monday afternoon, authorities said.
+SAN JOSE -- Police in San Jose are searching for two suspects involved in a possible gang-related shooting that happened Monday afternoon, authorities said.

 The incident happened at the Hillview library branch on Hopkins Drive just before 3:30 p.m.
 Monday afternoon.